 People are drawn to trendy, hyped products, regardless of whether or not they are actually good for them.
 It is important to understand how a product will affect your hair and to select items that correspond to your needs or preferences.

 : Alway buy products according to your hair type and problems.

 Detangling curly hair can be difficult, but using the right brush can help.
 Select a brush that is specifically designed for curly hair to help detangle without damaging the hair.
 Always use a detangling brush on wet or damp hair to avoid breakage.

-Tip: The most popular hair brush among people with curly hair is the Denman brush.
+.
 It can quickly detangle hair without damaging it or causing frizz, and also gives your hair nice curl definition and extra volume.

 7. Using Sulfates Products